prometheus1994/cis-560-group13/README.md

 # cis-560-group13
 This repo is for Group 13's CIS 560/Databases Project.

-***Do Not Copy:*** **This is solely for keeping record of my work & presentation of prior experience.
+***Do Not Copy:*** **This is solely for record keeping and presentation of prior experience.
 If used for personal use, please reference.
-If used for academic purposes, verify with the primary instructor before use & reference if applicable.**
+If used for academic purposes, verify with the primary instructor before use and reference if applicable.**

 ## Summary